FuncoLand: Competition

 As the leading purveyor of used video games by 1993, FuncoLand's initial competition was limited primarily to independent shops and smaller regional chains; on the advent of 1993, the company was reported to have no competitors within the Minneapolis and Chicago areas, and one competing firm within Dallas.
 Funco's head start in establishing its concept and the difficulty in emulating it allowed the company to enter major metropolitan markets before the arrival of any serious competition.
 Over time, the video game retailing business grew to include mass merchandisers such as Target, Walmart and Kmart, computer software retailers such as Babbage's Etc. and Electronics Boutique, toy retailers including Toys "R" Us and KB Toys, consumer electronics retailers such as Best Buy and Circuit City, department store chains, and other entertainment product retailers.
 Because a number of these chains – particularly the computer software retailers – featured trade-in opportunities for previously played products, Funco never ruled out the possibility of these retailers (many of whom were larger than FuncoLand) moving more aggressively into the used game market and becoming direct competitors.
-Aside from continuing to compete with smaller companies such as It's About Games and MicroPlay, Funco also competed with video rental shops such as Blockbuster LLC and Hollywood Video, which rented or sold used video games.
+Aside from continuing to compete with smaller companies such as It's About Games and MicroPlay, Funco also competed with video rental shops such as Blockbuster and Hollywood Video, which rented or sold used video games.